material-motion/material-motion/README.md

 This book is the goal state we want to get to and will help us measure success.
 It is neither a schedule, nor is it a list of relative priorities.

+We are writing this book in the open because we believe that sharing these ideas will lead to innovations we can't yet imagine.

 ## License

 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)